 Current teaching practice and resources, such as Spellzoo, are in line with the new 2014 English curriculum.
 Children will be taught spelling strategies using a variety of approaches as set out in English Appendix 1 of the new curriculum (statutory requirements) and from the National Letters and Sounds document.
 Spelling Journal will be used from Y3 – Y6.

-In Reception children will complete phases 1 – 4 of Letters and Sounds and will be taught at least 4 sounds per week using the Jolly Phonics approach during a daily dedicated phonics lesson (20 minutes)
+In Reception children will complete phases 1 – 4 of Letters and Sounds and will be taught at least 4 sounds per week using the Phonics Bug computer software during a daily dedicated phonics lesson (20 minutes)

 In Year Three (Class 3) children will revise Letters and Sounds and practise spellings (20 minutes, 4 times a week) using Spelling Journal, and receive weekly spellings